Places to Visit in London: Buckingham Palace

 The State Rooms

 The State Rooms are only open to the public in the summer.
-Tourists get the chance to see the Palace’s 19 staterooms.
-They are beautifully furnished with treasures from the Royal Collection, including stunning works of art by Rembrandt, Rubens and Poussin.
+Tourists can see the Palace’s 19 staterooms, beautifully furnished with treasures from the Royal Collection, including stunning works of art by Rembrandt, Rubens, and Poussin.

 The Grand Staircase

 During your visit to the State Rooms, you enter by walking up the Grand Staircase, designed by John Nash.
-Which was inspired by his experience working in London theatres.
-The majestic staircase leads up to one of the most important rooms in the Palace.
+Inspired by his experience working in London theatres, the majestic staircase leads up to one of the most essential rooms in the Palace.

 Prince of Wales Exhibition

-This year, the Palace tour will include an exhibition on the occasion of the 70th birthday of The Prince of Wales.
+This year, the Palace tour will include an exhibition celebrating the 70th birthday of The Prince of Wales.

 The Buckingham Palace Picture Gallery is a 47-metre room dedicated to the King’s picture collection.
-The paintings in the Picture Gallery are changed regularly, as The Queen lends many works of art to exhibitions around the UK and overseas.
-It is used for receptions hosted by The Queen and members of the Royal Family to recognize achievement in a particular walk of life or sector in the community.
+The paintings in the Gallery change regularly, as The Queen lends many works of art to exhibitions around the UK and overseas.
+The gallery is also used for receptions hosted by The Queen and members of the Royal Family to recognize achievement in a particular walk of life or sector in the community.

 The Ballroom

-The Ballroom is the largest of the State Rooms at Buckingham Palace.
-It was established in 1855, during the reign of Queen Victoria.
+The Ballroom is the largest of Buckingham Palace’s state rooms.
+It was established in 1855, during Queen Victoria’s reign.
 Today, the Ballroom is strictly used for official purposes, such as State Banquets.

 Prince Charles Audio Tour

-Another perk of the Buckingham Palace tour is getting a free audio guide to the palace voiced by none other than HRH The Prince of Wales (Prince Charles), walking you through all 19 State Rooms in addition to the annual special exhibition.
+Another perk of the Buckingham Palace tour is getting a free audio guide to the palace, voiced by HRH The Prince of Wales (Prince Charles).
+The guide will walk you through all 19 State Rooms and the annual special exhibition.

 The Throne Room

 The stunning Throne Room at Buckingham Palace is naturally a favourite among visitors.
-The Room is used for ceremonial receptions and also doubles as a ballroom when necessary.
-It has also been used for some famous royal wedding photos, including the royal weddings of Princess Elizabeth (now Queen Elizabeth) and The Duke of Edinburgh in 1947.
-As well as the wedding of the Duke and Duchess of Cambridge in 2011.
+It is used for ceremonial receptions and doubles as a ballroom when necessary.
+It has also been used for some famous royal wedding photos, including the royal weddings of Princess Elizabeth (now Queen Elizabeth) and The Duke of Edinburgh in 1947 and the wedding of the Duke and Duchess of Cambridge in 2011.

 The Gardens

 The Buckingham Palace gardens are spread out over 39 acres and contain more than 350 different types of wildflowers, as well as a large lake.
 The Queen is known to throw her annual Garden parties there.
-The tour will also include a visit to the tennis courts where King George VI and Fred Perry played in the 1930s, the stunning herbaceous border, a wisteria-clad Summer House, the Rose Garden and the huge Waterloo Vase.
+The tour will also include visiting the tennis courts where King George VI and Fred Perry played in the 1930s, the stunning herbaceous border, a wisteria-clad Summer House, the Rose Garden and the vast Waterloo Vase.

 Garden Cafe and Garden Shop

-Although it may hard to believe but, yes, Buckingham Palace does have a café where visitors ending their tours can order light refreshments and sandwiches, and they can also find a wide collection of gifts and souvenirs to remember their visit by.
+Although it may be hard to believe, yes, Buckingham Palace does have a café where visitors ending their tours can order light refreshments and sandwiches, and they can also find a vast collection of gifts and souvenirs to remember their visit by.

 Changing of the Guard